Diabetes is a disease which, unfortunately, can have repercussions throughout our bodies. This includes the sense of sight, which diabetes…

 5 Reasons Why You Shouldn’t Give Your Kids Chocolate Shakes

-You might get tired of this sort of news alerts about the dangers of certain foods from time to time.
-But when those issues have to do with your children’s health, they become a little more relevant.
-Today we want to talk about the classic chocolate shakes, the one every kid loves.
+You might get tired of this sort of news warning about the dangers of certain foods from time to time.
+Do you know why your children shouldn’t drink chocolate milkshakes every day?

-You might wonder what the recommended daily amount for kids is, so that they avoid experiencing those effects.
+You might wonder what the recommended daily amount for kids is in order to avoid experiencing those effects.
 For the time being, health authorities have not agreed on this.

 2. Chocolate shakes contain casein